 Then, think of what skills you would like to develop or improve, the particular knowledge you want to gain, or new careers you want to explore.
 This will help you decide what type of volunteer work you are interested in.
-Reach out to your organization of interest, expressing your desire to volunteer, and the type of work you are interested in doing for them.
+Reach out to your organization of interest, express your desire to volunteer, and let them know what type of work you are interested in doing for them.
 Even if the organization does not openly advertise volunteer positions, they will likely still welcome a passionate volunteer.

 How to Turn a Volunteer Position into a Job

-- Be Up Front.
+- Be straightforward.
 There is no reason to hide your interest in a salaried position.
-If you love the organization for which you are volunteering, and would like to work there someday, let your volunteer manager know right away.
-If he or she knows of your passion and interest this early on, hopefully, the manager will keep this in mind when there are openings within the company.
+If you love the organization for which you are volunteering, and you would like to work there someday, let your volunteer manager know right away.
+If they know about your passion and interest early on, the manager will (hopefully) keep this in mind when there are openings within the company.
 Similarly, if you see a job opening at the company, and you decide to apply for the position, be sure to tell your boss or other connections at the organization.

-- Be Patient.
+- Be patient.
 Chances are that, even if you are ultimately offered a job, it will take a long time.
 Nonprofits have limited budgets, and it often takes a while for a position to open up.
-Stay focused on making connections and working hard at your volunteer position, and be patient.
+Be patient and stay focused on making connections and working hard at your volunteer position.

-- Be Passionate.
-Since you may have to wait months or, more likely, years, for a job to open up, make sure you pick an organization and volunteer position about which you are passionate.
+- Be passionate.
+Since you may have to wait months or years for a job to open up, make sure you pick an organization and volunteer position about which you are passionate.
 The organization’s higher-ups will likely notice your passion and support for their company’s mission, and it may make them more likely to offer you a job.

-- Be Professional.
+- Be professional.
 Treat your volunteer position like a job.
-Take your job seriously – show up on time, and be consistent with the high quality of your work.
+Take your job seriously, show up on time, and consistently produce high-quality work.
 Putting effort and passion into every task is the only way you will get noticed by the organization’s employers.

-- Build Relationships.
+- Build relationships.
 Get to know as many people at the company as possible.
-While you will obviously have plenty of opportunities to get to know those with whom you are volunteering, you can expand your network even more widely.
-If you are not volunteering in a particular department, but are interested in a job in that field, ask the manager if you can take him or her out to coffee to learn more about the department.
+You will have plenty of opportunities to get to know those with whom you are volunteering, but you can expand your network even more widely by reaching out to employees.
+If you are not volunteering in a particular department, but are interested in a job in that field, ask the manager if you can take them out to coffee to learn more about the department.